 Scientist Michal Schwartz, a professor of neuroimmunology at the Weizmann Institute of Science in Rehovot, Israel, is a medical maverick; her research pioneered the field of neuroimmunology, establishing the vital role played by the immune system in brain health and repair.
-Her new book, Neuroimmunity: A New Science That Will Revolutionize How We Keep our Brains Healthy and Young (with Anat London), explains how a “healthy mind depends on a healthy immune system” and how her team’s research could help improve treatment for Alzheimer’s, dementia, spinal cord injuries, depression and glaucoma.
+Her 2016 book, Neuroimmunity: A New Science That Will Revolutionize How We Keep our Brains Healthy and Young (with Anat London), explains how a “healthy mind depends on a healthy immune system” and how her team’s research could help improve treatment for Alzheimer’s, dementia, spinal cord injuries, depression and glaucoma.

 Q: In Neuroimmunity, you write that our immune systems determine who we are.
 What do you mean?